 BirdRock Home 10 Inch Bamboo Steamer for Cooking Vegetables and Dumplings – Classic Traditional 2 Tier Design – Healthy Food Prep – Great for Dim Sum, Chicken, Fish, Veggies – Steam Basket – Natural.
 Easily prepare traditional Asian food without any extra kitchen cookware.
 Great for steaming dim sum, dumplings, vegetables, rice, beef, chicken, fish, etc. Steamer is very versatile allowing you to use pots, woks and pans you already have in your kitchen 100% BAMBOO: steamer basket is designed using 100% bamboo giving you a natural option to cooking

 Bamboo steamers would be a snap to clean, particularly if you lined the thirds before cooking.
-Even though these useful utensils can withstand a considerable amount of heat and steam, they are not a reliable dishwasher.
+Even though these useful utensils can withstand a considerable amount of heat and steam, they are not reliable dishwashers.
 The easiest way to clean your steamer is to wash it with hot water.
 If you can get away without using soap, do it.
 Even after rinsing, soap can linger.